X

 Biography

-Mr. Sam Viviano received his Bachelor of Science and Master of Science degrees from The Juilliard School, where he was a scholarship student of Adele Marcus.
-Before his invitation to join the faculty at Memphis State University in 1980, Viviano taught at Mount Holyoke College in Massachusetts, Middlebury College in Vermont, and was a founding member of The Orpheus Piano Festival at Johnson State College in Vermont.
+Samuel (Sam) Viviano (1942-2024) received his Bachelor of Science and Master of Science degrees from The Juilliard School, where he was a scholarship student of Adele Marcus.
+He did additional studies with Madame Olga Stramillo in New York City.
+Before his invitation to join the faculty at Memphis State University in 1980, Viviano taught at Mount Holyoke College in Massachusetts and Middlebury College in Vermont and was a founding member of The Orpheus Piano Festival at Johnson State College in Vermont.